”You survived the relationship. You will survive the recovery.”

 First, congratulate yourself for getting out or recognising the need to leave them.
-It is far from easy, listening to your instincts instead of your heart and trauma bonded mind is an incredibly hard thing to do, you’re well on your way to a better life for you from today, even if it doesn’t feel like that right now, believe in yourself you’ve got out of a very abusive traumatic relationship, if you have left them, or they’ve left you for someone new, you are looking for answers that’s the best place to start.
+It is far from easy, listening to your instincts instead of your heart and trauma bonded mind is an incredibly hard thing to do, you’re well on your way to a better life for you from today, even if it doesn’t feel like that right now, believe in yourself you’ve got out of a very abusive traumatic relationship, if you have left them, or they’ve left you for someone new, you are looking for answers that are the best place to start.

-No, even if you’re feeling slightly crazy right now.
+No, even if you’re feeling slightly Crazy right now.
 You are not a narcissist.

 So how do you get over them?

-Right now you may hate them, you know they stole from you, mentally and some physically abused you, lied to you, cheated on you, yet you’ve been back and forth a few times, you now see that they are a narcissist and you just can not stop thinking about them.
+Right now you may hate them, you know they stole from you, mentally and some physically abused you, lied to you, cheated on you, yet you’ve been back and forth a few times, you now see that they are a narcissist and you just can not Stop thinking about them.